Canada Ranks 14th on Democracy Index 2024

 While democracy isn't the only factor in determining good economic performance, it is integral in providing individuals and companies with the political stability and business environment required to build a foundation for steady growth and investment over the long term.

-Canada's position as a world-class leader on social and governance indicators like those shown in the Democracy Index 2023 indicates the opportunity we have to expand our global market share for critical commodities such as oil, natural gas and minerals.
+Canada's position as a world-class leader in social and governance indicators, as shown in the Democracy Index 2024, indicates the opportunity we have to expand our global market share for critical commodities such as oil, natural gas, and minerals.
 Canada can – and should – unleash its natural resources onto global markets to help displace supply from less stable producer nations, while continuing to promote democratic values and resource security abroad.

-More Canadian resources on global markets is good for our families, human rights and social progress.
+More Canadian resources on global markets is good for Canadian families, global human rights, and global social progress.

 Global Resource Demand is Growing